cwirving/zip-to-object/README.md

 ## Limitations

+This is mostly a proof of concept -- not an industrially-tested library at the moment.
+Use with caution.

+The zip file reader does not support nested archives.
+Directories can contain many archive files, but archive files cannot contain other archives -- there is no concept of runtime reader containment, there is only static containment determined at compile time.

-The zip file loader only decodes textual contents in UTF-8 encoding.
+The zip file reader only decodes textual contents in UTF-8 encoding.
 Don't try to read old MS-DOS zip files with this!